West Chester, PA 19380

 These locations are available by appointment only

-If you are seeking to terminate someone's parental rights in a custody matter, or if someone is seeking to terminate your parental rights, our West Chester child custody lawyers at Ciccarelli Law Offices can fight for you.
+If you are seeking to terminate someone's parental rights in a child custody matter, or if someone is seeking to terminate your parental rights, our experienced family attorneys at Ciccarelli Law Offices can fight for you.
 We use a team approach, using all of our experience to help our clients on one of the most sensitive and important matters a parent can face: who has rights over his or her child.

 Call us today at (877) 529-2422 or send an online message, and we'll set up a free consultation.
 You can meet on-one-one with a dedicated Pennsylvania child custody lawyer at one of our many convenient meeting sites in West Chester, Philadelphia, Radnor, Lancaster, Plymouth Meeting, Kennett Square, Malvern, Springfield, or King of Prussia.